mockoon/mockoon/README.md

 ## What is it?

+Mockoon is the easiest and quickest way to run mock APIs locally.
+No remote deployment, no account required, open source.
-Mockoon is a free and open source local server/API mocking tool built with Electron and can be used on Windows, Linux and MacOS.
+It has been built with Electron and can be used on Windows (exe), Linux (deb, rpm, Appimage and Snap) and MacOS (dmg or brew).
 You can download it here: [mockoon.com](https://mockoon.com)

 ![screenshot](https://mockoon.com/static/images/screenshot_repo.jpg)